percula/planter_docs/content/en/docs/garden/indicators/index.md

 - Plants that need an entire square foot or more per plant do not have a spacing indicator.
 The size of the plant image shows how many square feet the plant needs.

-{{< alert icon="🌿" context="info" text="If you change the units in Planter to metric, the plant spacings remain the same.
+{{< alert icon="🌱" context="info" text="If you change the units in Planter to metric, the plant spacings remain the same.
 Planter indicates how many plants can be planted in roughly 1/10m²." />}}

 #### Notes and Events indicators
 If you added a note or an event to a plant in your garden, a Notes and Events indicator will appear on that plant.<br /><br />